iures/lego/docs/content/CSS/typography.md

 @name Typography
 @description

-Angular Material provides typography CSS classes you can use to create visual consistency across your application.
+Crowdtap CT provides typography CSS classes you can use to create visual consistency across your application.

 [Reference the Material Design specification for Typography.](http://www.google.com/design/spec/style/typography.html)